-In the midst of a perpetual autumn, AK Kid and I needed distraction from our dreams of snow, and found it right smack in the middle of the Anchorage Bowl.
-Kincaid Park, located in the southwest corner of Anchorage and bordering Cook Inlet, is one heck of a fantastic place to visit any time of year, but most definitely this fall, as trees lose leaves, the sun continues to shine, and ice begins to form along the shoreline.
-So, on Friday, AK Kid and I packed up friend and gear and headed out our favorite trail to Kincaid Beach.
+During Alaska’s lingering autumn weather, Anchorage folks may need distraction from dreams of snow.
+When the sun shines, and even if it doesn’t, we find such a distraction at the corner of our own Anchorage Bowl.
+Kincaid Park, located in the southwest corner of Anchorage bordering Cook Inlet, is one heck of a fantastic place to visit any time of year, but most definitely during fall, as trees lose leaves, the sun continues to shine, and the city waits with bated breath for that first snowfall.

-Take the pathway marked for the disc golf course, and go down, down, down, enjoying the creepy trees with skeleton-like claws, er branches reaching overhead.
-Look for moose, bunnies, and bald eagles, too.
-At the bottom of the trail, near shoreline, veer left on a well-traveled but unmarked path through a tunnel of brushy willow and spruce (ahem, do make noise for bears and moose, here).
+Take the pathway marked for the disc golf course, and go down, down, down, enjoying the creepy trees with skeleton-like branches reaching overhead.
+Look for moose (particularly in the fall during the “rut,”) and bald eagles.
+At the bottom of the trail, near shoreline, veer left on a well-traveled path recently upgraded through the fabulous Youth Employment in Parks (YEP) crew. through a tunnel of brushy willow and spruce (ahem, do make noise for bears and moose, here).
 Make a steep right (hold hands and be careful!) and viola!
 You’ve arrived.
-The forest opens up to a wide, grassy expanse of beach that reminds me of the Washington coast where I grew up.
-AK Kid always stops for a second and sighs with obvious pleasure.
+The forest opens up to a wide, grassy expanse of beach that reminds me of the Washington coast where I grew up. we always stop for a second and sighs with obvious pleasure.
 It’s that kind of place.

 Feel free to wander along the shoreline, frolic in the sand, and build a fire on the beach.
+If you’re looking for a bit more hiking, continue east along the shoreline, watching the tides, or take the social trails higher up along the bluffs until you reach Kincaid Park’s unique sand dunes.
 But do remember the following tips:

 1. Know your tides.
 A tidebook is free and available at any sports store or HERE.
 Do not get stuck at any point of your exploring.

 2. Stay off the mudflats.
-Winter is one thing when the sand/mud is frozen solid, but any other time of year can lead to tragic results.
+Visiting Kincaid Park in the winter is one thing when the sand/mud is frozen solid, but any other time of year can lead to tragic results.
 Solution?
 We say NO to playing beyond the rocky beach line.
 No, no, no.

 3. Pack out anything you bring in.
 No trash cans are available, so if you are planning a picnic (highly recommended), make sure you bring bags for the garbage.